Library News Archive From December 2025

 Now - January 20, 2026

-To earn the prize, participants must complete all the squares on the game card.
-Turn in completed BINGO cards to claim the prize while supplies last.
+To earn the prize, participants must complete all the squares on the game card and turn in completed Bingo cards while supplies last.

-For K-8 students, get a prize voucher for 2 tickets to the Cal Women’s Gymnastics match on March 7, 2026.
+K-8 students receive a prize voucher for two tickets to the Cal Women’s Gymnastics match on March 7, 2026.

-Grades 9 and up will receive a different prize (pop up keychain & squishy toy).
+Grades 9 and up receive a pop-up keychain and squishy toy.

 Pardon Our Dust